TahmazliSanan/TahmazliSanan/README.md

 ###

 <p align="left">Hello everyone!
 I am Sanan Tahmazli.
-In 2019-2023, I studied "Computer Science" at Khazar University.
-And currently, I am taking a master's degree in "Computer Science" at the Azerbaijan Technical University.
+In 2019-2023, I studied Computer Science at Khazar University.
+And currently, I am taking a master's degree in Computer Science at the Azerbaijan Technical University.
 I have 4 years of general programming experience and certifications in various programming languages.
-I am developing my knowledge and skills in "Backend Web Development".
+I am developing my knowledge and skills in Backend Development.
 I have been working in this field for 3 years.
 Of course, in addition to these, I have experience with other technologies and tools.</p>

 ###